attestate/groupie/readme.md

 > "A fan following a band's events with the hope of meeting them."

-**This software:** A lightweight node.js server that follows all events of an Ethereum smart contract making them convenviently available via a paginated and always up-to-date HTTP API.
+**This software:** A node.js server for following Ethereum smart contract events and making them available via lmdb.

 ## requirements